Ketosis Tips & Tricks to help you enjoy your keto lifestyle. Forever.

-- Increase your good fat intake by adding 1-2 teaspoons of coconut oil to every coffee or tea you drink.
+- Increase your good fat intake by adding 1-2 teaspoons of coconut oil or MCT oil to your coffee or tea – but don’t overdo it and check that your calorie intake is in deficit (if you’re trying to lose weight).

 - Eat only when you’re hungry.
 Eating 3 meals a day is just a cultural habit.